 Skip to content

-Deployment and Maintenance / Raspberry Pi Official System Deployment
+Deployment and Maintenance / Deploying on Raspberry Pi Official System

-This document mainly introduces how to run this system on a Raspberry Pi that has installed the official Raspberry Pi OS system.
+This document mainly introduces how to run this system on a Raspberry Pi installed with the official Raspberry Pi OS.

 Always use the latest version of DataFlux Func for operations

-It is recommended to use a wired network connection to the Raspberry Pi during operation
+It is recommended to use a wired network connection to the Raspberry Pi during the operation process

-This guide is based on the Raspberry Pi 4B 8GB version.
-The Raspberry Pi 3B is too weak to run the system.
+This article is based on operations performed on a Raspberry Pi 4B 8GB version.
+The Raspberry Pi 3B is too weak to run

 1. Preparations

-Before installing DataFlux Func on the Raspberry Pi, some preparations are required.
+Some preparations are needed before installing DataFlux Func on the Raspberry Pi.

-It is recommended to burn a clean official image onto the SD card before installing DataFlux Func.
+It is recommended to use a clean official image to flash the SD card before installing DataFlux Func.

-During the SD card burning process, you can choose:
+When flashing the SD card, you can choose:

-1. Use the official Raspberry Pi Imager tool for burning
+1. Use the official Raspberry Pi Imager tool for flashing

-2. Directly download the official Raspberry Pi OS image and use a third-party tool for burning
+2. Directly download the official Raspberry Pi OS image and use a third-party tool to flash

-After burning is complete, insert the SD card into the Raspberry Pi and power it on to start.
+After flashing is complete, insert the SD card into the Raspberry Pi, power it on, and start it up.

-For backward compatibility, the official Raspberry Pi OS does not enable 64-bit mode by default.
-However, all models starting from the Raspberry Pi 3B support enabling 64-bit mode.
+The official Raspberry Pi OS does not enable 64-bit mode for backward compatibility reasons.
+However, for products after Raspberry Pi 3B, enabling 64-bit mode is supported.

 You can use the following command to open the Raspberry Pi configuration: